 E-signing: Sign Contracts with a Few Clicks

-A complete contract management system includes easy and smooth signing of contracts.
-This way, salespeople not only have full control over the content of contracts, but they also close deals by having customers sign contracts electronically, which can be done with or without BankID.
+A complete contract management system includes easy and smooth contract signing.
+This way, salespeople have full control over the content of contracts and close deals by having customers sign contracts electronically, which can be done with or without BankID.

 Statistics and Key Metrics